mech/Learning-Notes/Design/Product/InterfaceDesign.md

 * Chronological order - feeds, events, etc.
 * We learned that users often lose their place in the system.
 The implication is that the UI should prioritize clarifying context.
 * Be great at "look" and "do"
+* The more we wanted to communicate earlier in the journey, the more users got confused.
+The crisper and concise we kept our communication and quickly brought the users to try our app, the more we got them comfortable.
+* Progressively unfold content to increase awareness of how things actually worked

 > UI design is just a series of "endless tweaking".
 Always changing the UI.
 Adaptability.
 Unexpected demand of the business.